07. Variational Autoencoders¶

 BATCH_SIZE = 32

-As mentioned above, we need to sample $z$ from a multivariate Gaussian distribution, where $\mu \in [-\infty, \infty]$ and $\sigma^2 \geq 0$.
-We will use torch.randn() function to simulate random generation.
+As mentioned above, we need to sample $z$ from a multivariate normal distribution, where $\mu \in [-\infty, \infty]$ and $\sigma^2 \geq 0$.
+For now, we will use torch.randn() function to simulate random generation.
 Exponential function torch.exp() will be needed for mapping infinite range to be non-negative for variance.

 mean = torch.randn(BATCH_SIZE, LATENT_DIM)